Innovative Pedagogies for International Development, June 2021

 -the decentering of study to focus on the Global South; and engagement with actors from the Global South.

--students to have intimate and personal engagement with real-world actors.
+-students to have an intimate and personal engagement with real-world actors.

 -students to apply theories and concepts learned in class to real-world contexts, with emphasis on critical analysis